 Contents: Acknowledgements, Introduction, pp. 2-6; Omaha's Railroad Palace, pp. 7-10; Omaha Before the Railroads, pp. 11-12; Omaha's First Passenger Depots, pp. 13-22; Omaha's 1899 Union Station, pp. 23-36; The Decision for a New Union Station, pp. 37-47; Gilbert Stanley Underwood by Thorton Waite, pp. 48-50; Architectural Gem, pp. 51-62; Epilogue: From Union Station to Western Heritage, pp. 63-80; Bibliography, pp. 81-84.

-South Platte Press, softcover, 84 pages, standard portrait book 8 x 10 in., B&W photographs, diagrams and maps.
+South Platte Press, softcover, 84 pages, standard portrait book 8 x 10 in., Black-and-White photographs, diagrams and maps.